GMPF privacy notice

 - A public database, such as the register of births, deaths and marriages

-- Government or official bodies, such as Her Majesty’s Revenue and Customs (HMRC)
+- Government or official bodies, such as His Majesty’s Revenue and Customs (HMRC)

 We may share your data with several other organisations.
 In many cases, this is so they can process data on our behalf following our instructions.
 Organisations that do this are called ‘data processors’ and are just as responsible for keeping your data safe as we are.
 Here are some examples:

-- Adare post out letters and newsletters on our behalf.
-They also process data to create annual pension statements and P60s for pensioners.
+- Adare post out letters and newsletters on our behalf and process data to create annual pension statements and P60s for pensioners.

 - We use BACS to pay our pensions in the UK and Western Union to pay pensions overseas in a local currency.

-- We send and receive data from Her Majesty’s Revenue & Customs (HMRC).
+- We send and receive data from HM Revenue & Customs (HMRC).

 - Hymans Robertson is our actuary.
 Their main role is to decide how much money we need to pay benefits and how much employers must pay in.
 They need information about the pensions people are building up to do this.
 We also share similar data with the Government Actuary’s Department (GAD), who carries out a similar role for the Government when they are looking at the cost of the LGPS as a whole.